IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/Material Design/Component Guides/Buttons.md

 3. Icon

 -> Label text is most important for the button, **capitalise first word** and use **proper nouns**.
 Never wrap label text.
+-> Icons should always be leading the text in button

 #articles